Culture at Braze

 Every Customer Success Manager (CSM) adds their particular passion to the mix.
 For some, it’s a specific passion for industry thought leadership.
 For others, it’s about empowering marketers to understand technical complexity.
 For me, it’s always been about looking for original ways to join teams and tech together to expedite a solution.

-Over the years, clients, colleagues, and interviewees have asked me, “What does a day in the life of a Customer Success Manager look like at Braze?”
+Over the years, customers, colleagues, and interviewees have asked me, “What does a day in the life of a Customer Success Manager look like at Braze?”
 And it’s a fair question—especially when the CSM role can look so different at different companies.
 To help give a better picture of the experience of a CSM at Braze, I’ve sketched out a typical day for us below.
 Please enjoy it, with the caveat that my favorite thing about the role is that no two days are the same!

 The day kicks off with an internal cross-functional meeting including an Account Executive, an Account Manager, a Customer Onboarding Manager, and yours truly.
 We listen to a summary presentation by the Customer Onboarding Manager who’s just completed onboarding a food and beverage customer—they’re now fully integrated and ready to start launching campaigns.